 In no particular order, here are the 10 best jobs in healthcare for a little inspiration!

-What They Do: Pharmacists are primarily responsible for dispensing medications to patients that have been prescribed by a doctor.
-They may also run screening programmes for diabetes, cholesterol or blood pressure and provide basic healthcare advice.
+What They Do: Pharmacists are multi-skilled professionals who review and dispense prescribed medications to patients.
+They may also run screening programmes for diabetes, cholesterol or blood pressure and provide other basic healthcare advice.

 What They Earn: Salaries range between £26,500 and £83,000 in the UK, depending on the level of experience.
 In the US, the average annual salary is $122,230 (£92,167).

-How to Become One: A four-year MPharm (Master of Pharmacy) degree is typically required.
+How to Become One: A four-year MPharm degree is typically required.
 You also need to complete additional training (one year in the UK and one to two years in the US), as well as register with the relevant body.

 2. Speech and Language Therapists